videojs/generator-videojs-plugin/README.md

 # generator-videojs-plugin

-This is a [Yeoman][yo] generator for [video.js][vjs] plugins.
+This is an opinionated [Yeoman][yo] generator for [video.js][vjs] plugins.
 It is based on the recommendations of the video.js core team as well as tools and conventions for developing plugins at [Brightcove][bcov].

 To learn more about video.js plugins and this generator's standards and opinions, check out: